cwdbutler/Quickpics/server/README.md

 ![Credentials include](https://i.gyazo.com/9349a38d6789dc3f58f763b0d4c3fbe1.png)

 Of course you can use the documentation here to query the API using your method/application of choice.
-You will encounter a CORS error when trying to POST from outside of that url however.
+You will encounter a CORS error when trying to execute mutations from outside of that url however.

 # Improvements